TracksApp/tracksapp.github.io/index.markdown

 <img class="left" src="/images/screens/tracks_home.png" title='Screenshot of adding actions' />

 The main editing functions in Tracks use Ajax, which -- if you're not into the terminology -- means that you see nearly instant changes to the page without having to refresh the page.
 A form on the main page lets you add actions to any context or project, whereas forms on context and project pages automatically assign the current context or project to the new next action.
-In Tracks 1.5, your existing context and project names are auto-completed as you type, saving you time and reducing input errors.
+Your existing context and project names are auto-completed as you type, saving you time and reducing input errors.
 Furthermore, you can set a default context for each of your projects, which saves you typing 'Office' for every action in a particular project.

 ### Getting yourself organised

 <img class="left" src="/images/screens/tracks_tickler.png" title='Screenshot of tickler' />

 Actions can have due dates (which are optional), which are displayed in your preferred format.
 The due date is displayed with a coloured background, depending on how far away the date is.
 If it's due today, or overdue, the background is red.
 If it's due tomorrow it's dark orange, if due in the next 7 days, it's orange, otherwise it's green.
 It's basically a traffic light code.
-A new feature in Tracks 1.5 lets you schedule actions for the future.
+You can also schedule actions for the future.
 The 'tickler' allows you to schedule actions to be shown on the home page after some future date.
 This allows you to get the action out of your head into a concrete, safe system (where it belongs), but you don't need to be bothered by the action until the time comes when you can actually deal with it.
 You can show a configurable number of completed items at the bottom of the main page, but you can see all your completed items on the completed page.

 ### Getting everyone organised